 Although Archie’s equation has been used extensively in oil and gas industry, the reliability of it has been challenged over the past 50 years.
 Historically speaking, his equation is an empirical equation.
 Meaning, it was based on actual data that he was working on, with certainly some conditions and treatments which need to be met prior to experiment.

-These conditions (two most important) are; matrix is insulator and the only conductivity pathway is saline water in pores.
+These conditions (two most important) are matrix is insulator and the only conductivity pathway is saline water in pores.
 These conditions were met when Archie proposed his equations.
 However, after Archie, people started to meet challenging reservoir like shaly sand, fresh water, or conductive mineral.
-These type of reservoir is not the same reservoir as Archie tested.
+These types of reservoir are not the same reservoir as Archie tested.
 Archie’s tested rock was clean sandstone with good intergranular porosity.
 These types of reservoir usually called a “Archie Reservoir”, while other challenging reservoir where Archie’s assumptions were not met is called “Non-Archie Reservoir”.
-Worthington lists all of the conditions between Archie and Non-Archie Reservoir (Figure 10).
+Worthington lists all the conditions between Archie and Non-Archie Reservoir (Figure 10).

 Despite the weaknesses of Archie’s equation, the significance of Archie’s contribution in paving the way for modern log interpretation is unfathomable.
 His equation is so simple, not simplest.
 It was based on empirical experiments, and it just works.
-Although there are over 300 equations have been developed to encounter all non-archie reservoir, especially shaly sand.
-We can clearly say that Gustave E. Archie is the founder father of modern Petrophysic.
+Although there are over 300 equations have been developed to encounter all Non-Archie reservoir, especially shaly sand.
+We can clearly say that Gustave E. Archie is the founding father of modern Petrophysics.